sogeuni/sogeuni.github.io/content/abs/beyond-the-basic/another-look-at-variables.md

 $BASH_VERSINFO\[n]

-A 6-element [[../advanced-topics/arrays#^ARRAYREF|array]] containing version information about the installed release of Bash.
+A 6-element [[arrays#^ARRAYREF|array]] containing version information about the installed release of Bash.
 This is similar to $BASH_VERSION, below, but a bit more detailed.

 ```bash
 # Bash version info: